Rugby Town F.C. (1945): History

 In 1973 the owners of Oakfield refused to renew the lease of the ground thus putting the club out of business.
 The limited company was wound up that autumn.

 Other clubs that have since used the name Rugby Town have no connection with this club.

+Colours

+The club wore white shirts and black shorts.

+Ground

+The club's original ground was at Thornfield; following the merger with Oakfield, it moved to the Oakfrield ground, on Bilton Road.